kimmoli/qtcreator-ambience-wizard/README.md

 ## Usage

-First, git clone the repo.
-Launch the SDK, open the .pro file and configure the project.
-The project should build out-of-the-box but that will leave you with an RPM named harbour-ambience-template-0.1.0-0.1.noarch.rpm, empty sounds and an ugly wallpaper.
+First, git clone the repo under /SailfishOS/share/qtcreator/templates/wizards/.
+Launch the SDK, create a new project with **SailfishOS**, **Jolla Ambience** and configure it.
+The project should build out-of-the-box but that will leave you with an RPM named harbour-ambience-*ProjectName*-0.1.0-0.1.noarch.rpm, empty sounds and an white wallpaper.
 The personalisation steps involve:
-- Changing harbour-ambience-template to harbour-ambience-yourcoolambiencename everywhere
 - Adding your own wallpaper
 - Adding and/or configuring your own sounds
-- Correcting the RPM .spec file for your name, email address, description etc.
+- Correcting the RPM .spec file for your name and email address (Vendor)

 ## Notes

 - See the original README.Jolla for specifics on ambience behaviour
 - Tested against the SDK, needs testing on OBS/Chum
 - The translation skeleton is there but is completely untested
-- I chose to rename the package/files generated to harbour-ambience-template as they were initially confusing, to be broadly in line with harbour submission guidelines and to try to impose a little structure as currently there is none.
+- I chose to rename the package/files generated to harbour-ambience-*ProjectName* as they were initially confusing, to be broadly in line with harbour submission guidelines and to try to impose a little structure as currently there is none.
 You can in principle name them anything.